3xCaffeine/rag/README.md

     Copy the example `.env.example` into each service folder and add the API keys, URLs and AstraDB database credentials.

-3. Build & run with Docker Compose
+3. Run the backend API and Ollama embedding model with Docker Compose
     ```
     docker-compose up -d
     ```
 > [!NOTE]
 > In case GPU support is unavailable on the machine, utilize a hosted text embedding model (OpenAI Ada, Jina AI, Cohere etc.) and remove the Ollama section from the Compose config.

+4. Run the dev server for the chat frontend
+    ```bash
+    bun i
+    bun dev
+    ```

-4. (Optional) For remote deployment with custom domains, configure the `deployment/Caddyfile` otherwise remove the Caddy section from Compose configuration.
+5. (Optional) For remote deployment with custom domains, configure the `deployment/Caddyfile` otherwise remove the Caddy section from Compose configuration.

 ### Expected Result